 In most cases, students will complete practica experiences that are geographically convenient.
 Faculty will assist and guide students in finding the appropriate placements.
 Students may also receive assistance from our Career Services Program run by the Office of Student Affairs.

 The master's program can be completed in 14 months (commencing with summer enrollment) and requires 33 credits beyond the bachelor's degree.

 The MS in School Psychology program is a 33-credit program that costs $816 per credit for the 2015-2016 academic year.
-More information is available on the Bursar's Office website.
+More information is available through the Bursar's Office.

 Typically, since we run on the cohort model, we do not allow students to take “off track” sequence.